 Compared to other note-taking applications for metacognition in the workplace, Roam Research is a relatively new product that helps you to create customized “wikis” where you can freely add other elements such as to-do lists, embeds, and blocks, among others.
 Did you know that Roam Research can also work offline?
-This is a huge plus, especially to those with restricted to no internet connection 24/7.
+This is a huge plus, especially for those with restricted to no internet connection 24/7.

 Roam Research boasts of four main features that make the application stand out from the rest of its competitors.
 These main features are listed below:

-- Creating notes – There are two ways to create your note, either hover to the left sidebar and pressing the + symbol next to All Pages or simply type the page’s title at the search bar at the top of the page.
+- Creating notes – There are two ways to create your note, either hover to the left sidebar and press the + symbol next to All Pages or simply type the page’s title at the search bar at the top of the page.
 To add more elements to your note, you can press the / command to see all options.

-- Daily notes – If you’re someone who likes to plan their day digitally, then this feature will save you from cross-checking your daily plans to another application.
+- Daily notes – If you’re someone who likes to plan their day digitally, then this feature will save you from cross-checking your daily plans with another application.
 Roam Research prepares a new page for you every day, which you can use as a place to dump random notes and schedule your day.
 You can also click the daily notes link in the left sidebar to review your daily logs organized by date.

 - Graph overview – The graph overview feature serves as the directory of your entire note and page setups.
 It visualizes the relationship between each note and page.
-You can also zoom in and out of will if your graph ended up looking too complex over time.
+You can also zoom in and out of will if your graph ends up looking too complex over time.

 - Sidebar – Roam Research takes inspiration from the people’s love of multi-tasking and includes a sidebar feature where you can work on your main note and open another note all at the same time.
 You can do this by simply pressing SHIFT and clicking on the actual tag or title.
 This is especially helpful when cross-checking information, which is one of the key features of this application.

 While other note-taking applications take pride in their open, canvas-like approach, people who find these overwhelming can turn to Roam Research and enjoy its hierarchical and interconnecting note and page system.
-Aside from keeping your notes into a seemingly “endless” yet organized stream of thoughts, this system is also a great way to study your notes organically.
+Aside from keeping your notes in a seemingly “endless” yet organized stream of thoughts, this system is also a great way to study your notes organically.